 The NECB is a model code in the sense that it helps promote consistency among provincial and territorial building codes.
 Persons involved in the design or construction of a building should consult the provincial or territorial government concerned to find out which construction requirements are applicable.

-The development of the NECB 2015 has been a collaborative effort involving the National Research Council of Canada (NRC), Natural Resources Canada (NRCan) and other stakeholders.
-NRCan’s financial and technical contributions will improve the energy efficiency of new buildings and reduce greenhouse gas emissions.
-The NECB 2015 will contribute to long-term benefits for both Canada’s economy and the environment.
+The development of the NECB 2017 has been a collaborative effort involving the National Research Council of Canada (NRC), Natural Resources Canada (NRCan) and other stakeholders.
+NRCan's financial and technical contributions will improve the energy efficiency of new buildings and reduce greenhouse gas emissions.
+The NECB 2017 will contribute to long-term benefits for both Canada's economy and the environment.
 Modeling for the changes in the 2017 edition indicated a potential energy efficiency improvement of 10.3 to 14.4% over the 2011 edition, which makes this edition an important step towards Canada’s goal for new buildings, as presented in the Pan-Canadian Framework on Clean Growth and Climate Change.”

 Note: For updates to specific code documents, please register at https://nrc.canada.ca/en/subscribe/ .